Agnipath Scheme: First Agniveer batch (2023)

-The state of the 'Art Agniveer Training Facility located at Jammu and Kashmir Light Infantry(JAKLI) Regiment Center,Dhansal of Udhampur district was visited by General Officer Commanding-in- Chief (GOC-in-C) Northern Command, to review the preparedness and arrangement for the first batch.
+The state of the art Agniveer Training Facility located at Jammu and Kashmir Light Infantry(JAKLI) Regiment Center, Dhansal of Udhampur district was visited by General Officer Commanding-in- Chief (GOC-in-C) Northern Command, to review the preparedness and arrangement for the first batch.

 Indian Armed Forces will recruit 46,000 Agniveers in 2023 including 40,000 in the Indian Army.
 The remaining 3,000 Agniveers each will be inducted into Indian Navy and Indian Air Force.
 About 19,000 personnel below officer rank (PBOR) recruited as Agniveers of the Indian Army started training at nearly 40 centres across India from January 2023, while second batch 21,000 Agniveers will start training in March 2023.
-Agniveers 25% of Agniveers will be retained by the Indian Army at the end of a four-year tour of duty (ToD) to serve out their full tenure of 17 more years, while the remaining will be relieved.
+25% of Agniveers will be retained by the Indian Army at the end of a four-year tour of duty (ToD) to serve out their full tenure of 17 more years, while the remaining will be relieved.

+As of May 2024, two batches of 40,000 have completed training under the Army and 20,000 more are being trained since November 2023.
+Further, three batches of 7,385 Agniveer Navy and two batches of 4,955 Agniveer Vayu (Air Force) have completed training.

+On 1 June 2024, another batch of 2,614 Agniveer Vayu (Air Force) trainees completed their training from Airmen Training School.
+In June 2024, third batch of 2,500 Agniveers (914 from Madras Regimental Centre, 560 from Maratha Light Infantry Regimental Centre, 624 from Punjab Regimental Centre, 402 from Ladakh Scouts) completed their 31-week training and joined the Army.

+In July 2024, reports suggested that around one lakh Agniveers are recruited in the army and about 70,000 were deployed.
+A vacancy of 50,000 Agniveers were reported for 2024-25 and recruitment procedure is on.

+By August 2024, three batches of around 2,500 Agniveer Navy sailors graduated from INS Chilika training facility.
+The fourth batch of 1,429 sailors graduated from the same on 10 August 2024.